Muhammad-Ali-Mujtaba/Appium_Testing/appium/README.md

 It includes testing gestures like drag and drop, long press, scrolling, swiping etc and entering text and events like screen rotation.

-Many different use cases like filling forms, user input, text validation, checking cart for correct items have been tested.
+Many different use cases like filling forms, user input, text validation, checking cart for correct items, WebViews and Chrome browser have been tested.

 ## Screenshots